Project Management Alternatives to Gantt Charts

 This organizational system is very easy to understand and modify quickly, but it is not very portable, and you will need to be careful that none of the notes fall and are lost.

 Gantt charts are excellent tools for tracking your projects, not necessarily for communicating it.
-If all you need to do is communicate your progress with a client, your project sponsor or other team members, a status report may be your best option.
+If all you need to do is communicate your progress with a client, your project sponsor or other team members, a status report can be your best option.
 Plus, many project management software programs will create simplified, easy-to-understand status reports with just a few clicks of the mouse, saving you valuable time and energy.

 Gantt charts are highly practical for tracking all of the tasks that go into a large project, but they aren't always the best for communicating this information with others, particularly those who aren't used to reading them.